 UNDP’s policy and programme support includes, amongst other things:

 The Commission’s final report – HIV and the Law: Risks, Rights and Health and the comprehensive database of resources found on the Global Commission on HIV and the Law website provide detailed information on the findings of the Global Commission and a database of resources relating to key HIV, law and human rights issues.
-Activities to follow up to the Global Commission on HIV and the Law, to strengthen legal and policy environments for HIV and AIDS, are also available on the website.
+Activities to follow up to the Global Commission on HIV and the Law, to reduce human rights and gender-related barriers and strengthen legal environments for HIV and AIDS, are also well documented on the website.

-For more information on strengthening and policy legal frameworks for HIV, TB and malaria, see:
+For more information on reducing human rights and gender-related barriers and strengthening legal frameworks for HIV, TB and malaria, see: